juntao/arenztopia/content/general_info.md

 # Political Alignment
 Arenztopia is a military and economics ally to the numerous city-states within it, and also to the USA, Japan, France, England, Germany, China, Mexico, Italy, Vatican City, and Canada.

-Arenztopia does not have any enemies yet, except for the short-lived chaos organization Chickentopia and the terrorist group Milestopia (Extinct)
+Arenztopia does not have any enemies yet, except for the short-lived chaos organization Chickentopia and the now-defunct terrorist group Milestopia

 # Media
 The main media group in Arenztopia is the AMG, Arenztopia Media Group, which is an association that includes APR (Arenztopia Public Radio), ARB (Arenztopia Royal Broadcasting), ATV (Arenztopia TV), ATN (Arenztopia Television Network), and ANN (Arenztopia News Network)